Frequently Asked Questions: Searching for Alcohol Treatment

-Medications for AUD can be prescribed not only by specialists in addiction treatment, but also by primary care physicians.
+Medications for AUD can be prescribed by any physician as well as doctors who specialize in addiction.
 To find a specialist in addiction treatment, see the Search for Addiction Doctors section of the NIAAA Alcohol Treatment Navigator®.
 More detailed information about prescribing AUD medications is provided in NIAAA’s publication, Helping Patients Who Drink Too Much: A Clinician’s Guide.

 What outcome should a person aim for following treatment?
 Is abstinence from alcohol the only goal, or is it possible to simply cut back on drinking?